 I have never experienced the supernatural, but I know someone who has.
 Isn’t that always how it goes?
 In my case, it was a friend named Curtis.
 Curtis is a bookish fellow, by which I mean he’s the only person I know to have thoroughly exhausted the offerings of his local library.
-In fact, it was precisely this trait that led him into the following experience.
+In fact, it was precisely this trait that drew him into the following experience.

 Work had kept Curtis late one Thursday evening, which would have been no great nuisance except that he had in his possession a library book which was due back by eight o’clock that very night.
 The potential embarrassment of a late fee would have been enough for Curtis on its own, but he also dreaded the boredom that might arise from returning to his apartment without fresh reading material.

 Therefore, that Thursday evening found Curtis running through town.
 He entered the library, sweaty and breathless, with just ten minutes to spare.

 The librarian—a small young woman seated behind the massive front desk—peered at him over the cover of a novel she was reading.
 “Bit late tonight, aren’t we?”